dev-walsh/kushklickers/README.md

 A Solana-based incremental clicker game inspired by Cookie Clicker with cannabis theming, designed for Telegram Web App deployment and portable Linux hosting.

-**✅ Successfully migrated to Replit environment** - All dependencies installed and server running cleanly on port 5000.
+**✅ Successfully migrated to Replit environment** - All dependencies installed, database configured, and server running cleanly on port 5000.

+**🤖 Bot Integration Ready** - Telegram and Discord bot frameworks implemented and ready for activation.

 ## 🎮 Game Features